 In December 2023, the FASB issued ASU 2023-09, Improvements to Income Tax Disclosures.
 ASU 2023-09 enhances the transparency about income tax information through improvements to income tax disclosures primarily related to the rate reconciliation and income taxes paid information.
 The guidance is effective for public business entities for annual periods beginning after December 15, 2024.
 Early adoption is permitted.
+This update is effective beginning with the Company's 2025 fiscal year annual reporting period.
 The Company is currently planning to adopt this guidance when effective and is assessing the impact of the adoption on the Company's consolidated financial statements and accompanying footnotes.